 A single LPA of either type = £250

 A single LPA of both type = £450

 Four LPA’s two of each for two people = £800

 Document only fees, where we do not provide ongoing assistance and only create the LPA’s ready for you to complete:

 General Powers of Attorney £75 and Business Powers of Attorney (cost dependent on complexity) are also available

 Lasting Power of Attorney

-Atheneys Law offer free initial advice about making a Lasting Power Of Attorney.
-Call our lasting power of attorney experts on (01202) 798867 or contact us online.
+Atheneys Law offer free initial advice about making a Lasting Power Of Attorney and General Powers of Attorney.
+Call our experts on (01202) 798866 or contact us online to book an appointment.

 What is a lasting power of attorney?